pemcg/manageiq-automation-howto-guide/chapter3/using_schema_object_variables.md

 ## Using Schema/Object Variables

-Our next Automation example will reference variables that we can define and set in the schema of our class and instance.
+Our next Automation example will reference variables that we can define and set in the Schema of our Class and Instance.

-We'll edit the schema of the _Methods_ class:
+We'll edit the Schema of the `Methods` Class:
 <br> <br>

 ![Screenshot](images/screenshot17.png)

 <br>
-and add three attributes, _servername_, _username_ and _password_, as shown:
+We'll add three attributes, _servername_, _username_ and _password_, as shown:
 <br> <br>

 ![Screenshot](images/screenshot18.png)

 <br>
-Click _Save_:
+Click **Save**:
 <br> <br>

 ![Screenshot](images/screenshot19.png)

 <br>
-We need to ensure that the schema method (our _execute_ field) is listed _after_ the three new schema attributes in the field list, otherwise they won't be visible to the method when it runs.
-If necessary, run _Configuration -> Edit sequence_ to shuffle the schema fields up or down:
+We need to ensure that the Schema method (our _execute_ field) is listed _after_ the three new schema attributes in the field list, otherwise they won't be visible to the method when it runs.
+If necessary, run **Configuration -> Edit sequence** to shuffle the schema fields up or down:
 <br> <br>

 ![Screenshot](images/screenshot20.png)

 <br>
-Now we'll create a new instance as before, this time called _GetCredentials_, and we'll fill in some values for the _servername_, _username_ and _password_ schema attributes:
+Now we'll create a new Instance as before, this time called _GetCredentials_, and we'll fill in some values for the _servername_, _username_ and _password_ Schema attributes:
 <br> <br>

 ![Screenshot](images/screenshot21.png)

 <br>
-We'll create a method _get\_credentials_ containing the following code:
+We'll create a Method _get\_credentials_ containing the following code:

 ```ruby
 $evm.log(:info, "get_credentials started")